khaors/geocompr/main.md

 ## Geometric operations on vector data {#geo-vec}

 This section is about operations that in some way change the geometry of vector (`sf`) objects.
-It is more advanced than the spatial data operations presented in the previous Chapter (in section \@ref(spatial-operations-on-vector-data)) because here we drill down into the geometry: the functions discussed in this section work on objects of class `sfc` (simple feature geometry collections) in addition to objects of class `sf`.
+It is more advanced than the spatial data operations presented in the previous Chapter (in section \@ref(spatial-vec)) because here we drill down into the geometry: the functions discussed in this section work on objects of class `sfc` (simple feature geometry collections) in addition to objects of class `sf`.

 ### Simplification